Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 ### Entry ID

-An entry's ID is based on its _type_ and _body_.
+An entry’s ID is based on its _type_ and _body_.
 The type is encoded as raw sequence of bytes (without a length prefix).
 The body is encoded as a SHA3-256 hash of all the fields of the body struct concatenated.

     entryID = SHA3-256("entryid:" || type || ":" || SHA3-256(body))